modernweb-dev/web/packages/test-runner/README.md

 ## Advanced customization

-This package is opinionated, and implements defaults so that people can get started without much configuration.
+This package is the opinionated default implementation of the test runner, so that people can get started without much configuration.

 For more advanced configuration you can use the individual packages this project is based on.
 See [@web/test-runner-core](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-core) and [@web/test-runner-cli](https://github.com/modernweb-dev/web/tree/master/packages/test-runner-core) to learn more about that.